English Honors Students

 Working Title: “Leaving the Loom: Penelope and the Modern Heroine”

-Cynthia intends to explore the characterization of Penelope in twenty-first century feminist readaptations of Homer’s Odyssey.
+Cynthia intends to explore the characterization of Penelope in 21st-century feminist readaptations of Homer’s Odyssey.
 Her thesis project examines how reassessments of gender and power in the Homeric epic have led to the transformation of Penelope into the modern heroine.
-She will be incorporating depictions of Penelope from several genres in her resarch, including prose novels, graphic novels, poetry, and video games.
+She will be incorporating depictions of Penelope from several genres in her research, including prose novels, graphic novels, poetry, and video games.

 Past Honors Students